Sergiy Derevyanchenko

-Sergiy Vyacheslavovich Derevyanchenko (Сергій В'ячеславович Дерев'янченко, /uk/; born 31 October 1985) is a Ukrainian professional boxer who has challenged three times for world middleweight titles; the IBF title in 2018; the IBF and IBO titles in 2019; and the WBC title in 2020.
+Sergiy Vyacheslavovych Derevyanchenko (Сергій В'ячеславович Дерев'янченко, Serhiy Derevianchenko /uk/; born 31 October 1985) is a Ukrainian professional boxer who has challenged three times for world middleweight titles; the IBF title in 2018; the IBF and IBO titles in 2019; and the WBC title in 2020.
 As an amateur, he won the bronze medal at middleweight at the 2007 World Amateur Boxing Championships.

 Amateur career

 His father was a boxer, who introduced him to the sport.
 Derevyanchenko trained with his father in his hometown, Feodosiya, until he was 10.

 At the 2007 AIBA World Boxing Championships, he beat Argenis Casimiro Núñez in the quarter-finals to win a bronze medal, but was unable to progress any further, losing to Matvey Korobov in the semi-final.
 He participated in the 2008 Summer Olympics but lost to Emilio Correa in the second round.
 Derevyanchenko took part in the 2009 AIBA World Boxing Championships, where he reached the quarter-finals but fell short against Vijender Singh.

 Between 2010 and 2014, he took part in the World Series of Boxing, where he became known as one of the best boxers in the competition.
 He became known for his excellent technique and his handspeed.
 He competed in 24 bouts, winning 23 of them.
 His sole loss in this competition came to Brian Castaño in the 2012–13 season quarter-final.
 Derevyanchenko was a champion twice, in the 2011–12 season with the Milano Thunder, and in the 2012–13 season with the Astana Arlans.